paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 #### Effective Date
 Pub.
 L. 90–321, title V, § 504(a), May 29, 1968, 82 Stat.
 167, provided that: “Except as otherwise specified, the provisions of this Act [see Short Title note set out below] take effect upon enactment [May 29, 1968].”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–36, § 1, Sept.
+5, 2025, 139 Stat.
+493, provided that: “This Act [amending [section 1681b of this title](./chapter-041-consumer-credit-protection.md#section-1681b) and enacting provisions set out as a note under [section 1681b of this title](./chapter-041-consumer-credit-protection.md#section-1681b)] may be cited as the ‘Homebuyers Privacy Protection Act’.”

 #### Short Title of 2018 Amendment
 Pub.
 L. 115–174, § 1(a), May 24, 2018, 132 Stat.
 1296, provided that: “This Act [see Tables for classification] may be cited as the ‘Economic Growth, Regulatory Relief, and Consumer Protection Act’.”